Hezbollah flexes its muscles in Lebanon and provides free Iranian fuel

 “We will take any donation from anyone as long as it is unconditional,” he added.

 They weren’t alone.
-In a video shared on social media, a grateful nun lavished thanks on Hezbollah leader Hassan Nasrallah for the “generous” supply of fuel to her orphanage.
+In a video shared on social media, a grateful nun lavished thanks on Hezbollah leader Hasan Nasrallah for the “generous” supply of fuel to her orphanage.
 “I ask God to give him strength and health,” she said.

-With the deliveries, Hezbollah demonstrated its ability to outmaneuver both the Lebanese state and the United States and its sanctions regime against Iran and Hezbollah, said Halabi, the energy analyst.
-Lebanon’s economic and financial collapse has left the government unable to provide more than a few hours of electricity a day, and fuel to run the generators on which the entire country relies is scarce.
+With the deliveries, Hezbollah demonstrated its ability to outmaneuver the Lebanese state, as well as the United States and its sanctions regime against Iran and Hezbollah, said Halabi, the energy analyst.
+Lebanon’s economic and financial collapse has left the government unable to provide more than a few hours of electricity a day, and fuel to run the generators the entire country relies on is scarce.

 Hezbollah is an integral part of the Lebanese state, with ministers in the cabinet and representatives in the parliament.
-It supported the formation of the long-awaited new government headed by the billionaire tycoon Najib Mikati, and served as kingmaker in the negotiations among the country’s other squabbling factions, which dragged on for over a year.
+It supported the formation of the long-awaited new government headed by the billionaire Najib Mikati and served as kingmaker in the negotiations among the country’s other squabbling factions, which dragged on for over a year.

 Yet the delivery of the fuel seemed designed to undermine the authority of the new government even before it had won formal approval, underscoring the weakness of the state and its institutions.
-Alongside its support for the government, Hezbollah operates what amounts to a parallel state, with its own militia, social services networks and illegal trading routes, all of which it deployed to supply the fuel.
+Alongside its support for the government, Hezbollah operates what amounts to a parallel state, with its own militia, social service networks and illegal trading routes, all of which it deployed to supply the fuel.

 The delivery was calibrated to ensure no drop came into contact with government entities or employees, thereby averting U.S. sanctions against Lebanon that might be triggered if the government were involved in the import of Iranian oil.
-The fuel was shipped by an Iranian tanker to the Syrian port of Baniyas, which is already sanctioned by the United States, then loaded onto trucks belonging to a Hezbollah-owned company, Al-Amana, which is also sanctioned.
+The fuel was shipped by an Iranian tanker to the Syrian port of Baniyas, which is already under U.S. sanctions, then loaded onto trucks belonging to a Hezbollah-owned company, al-Amana, which is also under sanctions.
 It was then driven across smuggling routes into Lebanon, avoiding formal customs posts.

-“We have preserved our pride and dignity, rejected humiliation, defended our sovereignty and, most importantly, safeguarded Lebanon’s national decision,” said Hezbollah lawmaker Mohammed Raad in comments carried earlier this week by the state news agency.
+“We have preserved our pride and dignity, rejected humiliation, defended our sovereignty and, most importantly, safeguarded Lebanon’s national decision,” Hezbollah lawmaker Mohammad Raad said in comments carried earlier this week by the state news agency.

 Had the United States invoked the sanctions, it would have reinforced Hezbollah’s narrative that America is responsible for blocking Lebanon’s access to fuel, Halabi noted.

 “This is the victory Hezbollah was able to claim.
-It was a very smart move and they put America and its allies in a bind,” he said.
+It was a very smart move, and they put America and its allies in a bind,” he said.
 “I don’t see that the Americans were really interested in retaliating.”

-The supplies of diesel oil have done nothing to alleviate the shortages of gasoline that have further paralyzed the bankrupt economy, causing huge queues at gas stations.
-Hezbollah has promised that it will soon provide gasoline too, from two other Iranian ships on their way to Syria.
+The supplies of diesel oil have done nothing to alleviate the shortages of gasoline that have further paralyzed the bankrupt economy, causing huge lines at gas stations.
+Hezbollah has promised that it will soon provide gasoline, too, from two other Iranian ships on their way to Syria.

-In an interview with CNN, Mikati, the new prime minister, said the Hezbollah fuel deliveries made him “sad” because of the challenge they represented to Lebanese sovereignty.
+In an interview with CNN, Mikati said the Hezbollah fuel deliveries made him “sad” because of the challenge they represented to Lebanese sovereignty.
 But he offered no immediate solution.

-Haidamous reported from Washington and Sly from London.
+Haidamous reported from Washington.
+Sly reported from London.